aignishant/document_portal/ai-common/README.md

 **The Professional / Development-First Standard for AI/ML Applications**

-`ai-foundation-kit` (formerly `nishkoder-ai-common`) is an enterprise-grade Python library designed to provide the bedrock for building scalable, robust, and maintainable AI systems.
+`ai-foundation-kit` is an enterprise-grade Python library designed to provide the bedrock for building scalable, robust, and maintainable AI systems.
 It unifies core utilities—logging, exception handling, file management, model loading, and configuration—under a single, cohesive namespace: `AIFoundationKit`.

 Designed for: **RAG**, **Generative AI**, **Agentic Workflows**, **Deep Learning**, and **Machine Learning**.